querycert/qcert/README.md

 ### TypeScript (Optional)

-Finally, a Web demo for the compiler is included with the distribution and is built using js_of_ocaml and TypeScript.
+Finally, a Web demo for the compiler is included with the distribution and requires js_of_ocaml and TypeScript.

-js_of_ocaml can be installed using opam:
+js_of_ocaml can be installed as other OCaml packages using opam:

 ```
 opam install js_of_ocaml